Rum-Soaked California Prune Cheesecake with Salted Caramel Sauce

 Make the filling.
 While the crust is in the oven, beat the cream cheese in a stand mixer fitted with a paddle attachment for 4 minutes, or until light and fluffy.
 Add the sugar and beat for 4 minutes more.
 Add the eggs, one at a time, scraping down the bowl after each addition.
 Beat until thoroughly combined.
 Add the heavy cream and sour cream and beat until smooth.
 Add the vanilla and rum and stir until combined.

 Carefully wrap the bottom and sides of the springform pan with a large sheet of heavy duty foil and place in a larger baking dish (such as a roasting pan).
 Boil 2 quarts of water for a water bath.

 Pour the cheesecake mixture into the crust and smooth the top.
-Carefully dollop the prune purée around the edge of the cheesecake, about 1 inch apart.
+Carefully dollop the California Prune purée around the edge of the cheesecake, about 1 inch apart.
 Using the edge of a knife or a skewer, swirl the purée decoratively over the top of the cheesecake.

 Place the roasting pan with the cheesecake on an oven rack in the lower third of the oven.
 Carefully pour the hot water in the corner of the roasting pan, until it comes up the sides of the cheesecake pan about 1 ½ inches.
 Bake the cheesecake for 90 minutes, or until it’s puffed on the edges and slightly jiggly in the middle.

 Turn off the oven and crack the door.
 Let the cheesecake cool in the oven for about an hour.